alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 It only preserves the footage of the *first* newly dropped camera it finds, to load onto the new camera it spawns on the surface.

 If your crew drop multiple cameras underground in a single run, then all the remaining cameras will continue to persist in the underground world (as they do in the vanilla game) for your crew to find.

+# Known bugs

+- If the player jumps off the edge of the world while underground & holding the camera, that camera does not get recovered by this mod.

 # Future improvements